9 Best Resorts in Bora Bora

-Wake to the view of your private plunge pool set before a sparkling turquoise lagoon.
+Awake to the view of your private plunge pool, set before a sparkling turquoise lagoon.
 Your luxury overwater villa's massive picture windows make it easy to feel as if you're floating on this watery vista.
 After breakfast, settle in to read a book on your private porch, and snorkel off your dock.

 Feeling extra romantic?
 Book a candlelit dinner, or go all out and get hitched in the glass-bottomed chapel.

 Accommodation: InterContinental Bora Bora Le Moana Resort

 It's impossible to feel stressed at the InterContinental Bora Bora Le Moana Resort.
 The sister resort of the InterContinental Bora Bora Resort & Thalasso Spa, this pretty spot boasts 61 spacious rooms/bungalows (overwater and on land), as well as a private, white sandy beach and a pool.

 The resort's luxe suites are the stuff of dreams.
 Thatched roofs overhang the overwater bungalows, which come complete with outdoor showers and a private terrace.
 Breakfast is served daily to your bungalow, and other meals can be enjoyed at one of two on-site restaurants.

 Stand-up paddleboard, kayak, canoe, sail, swim, or jump into the pool.
 There are so many ways to enjoy this luxurious retreat that lies on the south side of Bora Bora's main island, a short eight kilometers from Vaitape.